-The consent principle means that a decision has been made when none of the identified participants in the decision have any significant objection to it; i.e. when no one can identify a risk that they cannot afford to take.
+The Alliance makes most decisions using the principle of consent.
+The consent principle means that a decision has been made when no one who is a part of the decision-making group has any significant objection or when no one can identify a risk that the group cannot afford to take.
 When participants state an objection, typically it involves conflicts with the network’s purpose, strategies, or the creation of conditions that would make it very difficult for a participant to perform his or her role.
 Under those conditions, the group or person would be “out of their range of tolerance” in supporting the choice as stated.
-This difference of opinion creates an opportunity for dialogue: to inquire about and gain an understanding of the reasoning behind the objection, and through that process find solutions to generate more choices, address the objection, and bring the system back within its range of tolerance.
-Objection(s) are supported by reasons that can be understood by other members.
+Creating spaces where all people feel welcome to state objections requires relational trust.

 Consent in Practice: